Cursor vs Tabnine

 Who should pick which

-• Solo developer building side projects on a budget
+• Solo founder building a new product

 Pick: Tabnine